bydavy/CarND-Capstone-Docker/README.md

 See https://github.com/udacity/CarND-Capstone

+# What is this container?
+This container is the full environment to compile and execute Udacity carnd capstone project.
+The simulator will have to run on your host machine, but everything else can be done within this container.

 # How to use this container?
 1. Download the script
 ```bash
 wget https://raw.githubusercontent.com/bydavy/CarND-Capstone-Docker/master/run.sh